+- AAIA e.g., Vale of York and Trough of Bowland, Ribble Valley.

+- AIGA.

+- The villages of Menston and Burley-in-Wharfedale.
+(Mentioned multiple times).

+- Yorkshire Dales National Park

+- Nidderdale Area of Outstanding National Beauty.

+- The Leeds General Infirmary.

+- Schools.

+- Hospitals.

-- AAIA e.g., Vale of York and Trough of Bowland, Ribble Valley. - AIGA - The villages of Menston and Burley-in-Wharfedale.
-(Mentioned multiple times). - The Leeds General Infirmary. - Schools. - Hospitals. - Care homes. - Outdoor music venues without knowing the locations of these events, it is unlikely we will be able to design permanent routes avoiding these locations, however, consideration will be given to some popular locations.
+- Care homes.

+• Outdoor music venues - without knowing the locations of these events, it is unlikely we will be able to design permanent routes avoiding these locations, however, consideration will be given to some popular locations.

-- 2.5.1.
+- 3.5.1.
 Some airports have sought opportunities to build into the system known periods of relief from the adverse effects of aviation noise.
 These known or scheduled periods are known as 'Respite' periods during which times aircraft are channelled onto 'Respite' routes relieving the burden on certain communities.
 It must be stressed that airspace constraints sometimes limit the art of the possible, however it is something that could be investigated.
 Given the option, would you like to see a system developed that had periods of known respite built-in?
 Available answers:

 - Yes, or

 - No; or

 - Don't mind; or

 - Don't know; and

 - Optional open text field to provide amplification on your answer.